stackrox/release-registry/docs/use-cases.md

 # Supported use cases

 This document describes the supported use cases for an MVP and lays out extensions and next steps for each use case.
+The methods required to implement the use cases are laid out in [this document](./required-methods.md).

 ## Table of contents